In this article...

 Whereas this is the most high profile case, it is apparent that this is a widespread practice in Vietnam.
 The authorities in recent years have, however, have made some effort in stamping it out.

-Vietnam stock market indexes
+Key stock market indexes in Vietnam

 Like most stock markets, the Ho Chi Minh City Stock Exchange has a number of different indices across different sectors.
 The two main stock market indexes in Vietnam, however, are the VN-Index and the VN30 which can be tracked via the Vietnam Stock Market Tracker.